 We invite you to come experience an ever changing Harlem as we wait for Langston Hughes to arrive.
-From returning soldiers to Garveyites to Socialites, church ladies, deacons and politicos, Harlem has been referred to as the epicenter of Black Culture during the 1900’s to the 20th Century, the Harlem Renaissance took place during a time of virulent racism and rich artistic expression.
+From returning soldiers to Garveyites to Socialites, church ladies, deacons and politicos, Harlem has been referred to as the epicenter of Black Culture during the 1900’s, The Harlem Renaissance took place during a time of virulent racism and rich artistic expression.
 Who were the hosts and the guests of these infamous rent parties?
 Come meet some of the colorful characters imagined and historical.

 The evening concludes with a dance party featuring Harlem’s own DJ Nessdigital spinning classic jazz and soul from Bebop to Hip Hop, Soul and funk.
 Come cut a rug!